aaltsys/doc-newwares/inventory/04_lots.rst

 ..
 [A] CONTROLCODE may be assigned automatically based on the associated product
        record.
 Control codes may determine the default values of control, such as rotation dates or warehouse sequential lot numbers.
 ..
-[B] Defaults for lot dimensional values are copied from product entries when
+[B] When a document is entered, defaults for lot dimensional values are
-       a document is entered.
+       copied from the current values of the product master.
 These values may be changed during document entry.

 .. include:: ../resources/legend.rst

-.. include:: 05_lines.rst